 Colleges, Programs, and Degrees:

-• Arts and Sciences: Behavioral Neuroscience, Biochemistry, Biology, Chemistry, Computer Science, Criminal Justice, Economics, English, Game Design and Development, Gerontology, History, Legal Studies, Math, Philosophy, Political Science, Psychology, Sociology, Spanish, and Theater; graduate program in Molecular and Cell Biology
+• Arts and Sciences: Behavioral Neuroscience, Biochemistry, Biology, Chemistry, Criminal Justice, Economics, English, Game Design and Development, Gerontology, History, Interdisciplinary Studies, Law in Society, Math, Philosophy, Political Science, Psychology, Sociology, Spanish, and Theater; graduate program in Molecular and Cell Biology

 • Nursing: Nursing; graduate Master and Doctor of Nursing Practice

 Geographic Diversity: 30 states and 30 countries represented; 75% of undergraduates are from out of state.